HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

 **Configuring embed options**

-Much of the Haiku Player's options can be controlled by passing in an options prop:
+Much of the Haiku Core's options can be controlled by passing in an options prop:

 ```
 <MyHaiku